luanon404/awChromium/README.md

 - Current WebView version: [120.0.6076.4](https://chromium.googlesource.com/chromium/src.git/+/refs/tags/120.0.6076.4).
 - Do not modify classes or functions with the `@JNINamespace` or `@CalledByNative` annotations.

+# Goal

+- Create `important.json` that includes only the necessary files.

 # Update Instructions

 - Each version will include at least 3 releases: